 MouCo Cheese Company started crafting soft ripened cheese in July of 2001, and since then, we've been churning out wheels of cheese as fast as the Front Range can gobble them up.

 But to really understand our company history, we have to take you a little further back in time.
 It starts, like so many good stories, as a love story…

-Birgit Halbreiter grew up in Memmingen, Germany, a small town in Bavaria where she trained and worked for one of the world's largest soft-ripened cheese manufacturers, Käserei Champignon.
-After leaving Germany, Birgit eventually came to work through Molson Breweries, as QA Manager and member of the board of directors for New Belgium Brewing Company, one of the nation's fastest-growing brewing companies.
+Birgit Halbreiter grew up in Memmingen, Germany, a small town in Bavaria.
+She trained and worked for one of the world's largest soft-ripened cheese manufacturers, Käserei Champignon in the nearby city of Kempten.
+After leaving Germany, Birgit furthered her fermentation knowledge at Molson Breweries; as QA Manager and eventually as a member of the board of directors for New Belgium Brewing Company, one of the nation's fastest-growing brewing companies located in Fort Collins, Colorado.
 Here, Birgit met Robert Poland, who was working as New Belgium's fermentation manager.

-Since then, MouCo has maintained some of the nation's top restaurants and retail establishments as loyal customers.
-We're honored to be served at places like the Brown Palace in Denver, the Ritz Carlton, Canyon Chop House in Fort Collins, Chimney Park in Windsor and Tender at the Luxor in Las Vegas.
+…we can count some of the nation's top restaurants as our loyal customers.
+We are honored to have been served at places like the Brown Palace in Denver, the Ritz Carlton, Chimney Park in Windsor and Tender at the Luxor in Las Vegas.

 …and….the coolest thing of all…cheese lovers like you have made us popular enough that we are now carried in major grocery stores such as Whole Foods and King Soopers as well as many others.

 ...like many great stories, ours continues on, thank you for loving our cheese!